 4. What are my funding ratios?

-To determine what financing is possible, lenders will always look at the financing ratios of your financing needs.
+To determine what funding is possible, lenders will always look at the ratios of your financing needs.
 Both the ratios before and after financing are relevant.
 If the ratios are insufficient, that will be reason not to take out a loan.

 The most important ratio for assessing whether financing is appropriate for business operations is the DSCR ratio.
 DSCR stands for Debt Service Coverage Ratio and indicates whether a company has sufficient free cash flow to meet its interest and repayment obligations.
 In fact, you divide the free cash flow by these obligations.
 If the ratio is lower than 1.2, then the financing request usually does not stand a chance.